tutur787/Moneyball-FM/README.md

 All uploaded players are assumed to be **22 years old or younger**.

+The view can be found in the `fmdatalab_moneyball_player_search_view.fmf` file, which needs to be imported in Football Manager.
+Then select the first row and press ctrl-a to select all players, then press ctrl-p and choose 'Web Page' to export the data as HTML.

 ---

 ## 🧶 How the Moneyball Score Works